 On the whole, the tempo of the Chinese novel reflects very well the tempo of Chinese life.
 It is enormous, big and variegated and is never in a hurry.
 The novel is avowedly created to kill time, and when there is plenty of time to kill and the reader is in no hurry to catch a train, there is no reason why he must hurry to the end.
 A Chinese novel should be read slowly and with good temper.
 When there are flowers on the way, who is going to forbid the traveler from stopping to cull them?

-Then, too, I will note that the novels, although all ostensibly set in earlier times, provide an ironic portrait of the general arc of the Ming dynasty when read in the order of their publication.
+Then, too, I will note that the novels, although all ostensibly set in earlier times, reveal the general arc of the Ming dynasty when read in the order of their publication.
 Romance of the Three Kingdoms and The Water Margin burst with the exuberance of the resurgent China of the early Ming, while Journey to the West satirizes the pretensions of the overweening imperial bureaucracy of the mid-period Ming.
-Finally, The Plum in the Golden Vase is a portrait of late Ming social corruption that is either written by one mired so deep in it himself that he can’t see his way out or by an outraged Confucian traditionalist determined to hold an unsparing mirror up to the vices of the culture around him; scholars have long been divided on this point.
+Finally, The Plum in the Golden Vase is a portrait of late Ming social corruption that is either written by one mired so deep in it himself that he can’t see his way out or by an outraged Confucian traditionalist determined to hold an unsparing mirror up to the vices of the culture around him.

 All of which is to say that Ming China followed the same pattern we’ve seen again and again by now, descending gradually from vigorous dynamism into exhausted dissipation.
 The dynasty was still in its Journey to the West stage — that is to say, treading the hazily delineated borderlands between dynamism and dissipation — when the first European seafarers arrived.
-Their homelands were now posed to become a truly significant factor in Chinese history at long last.
+With their coming, Europe was poised to become a truly significant factor in Chinese history at long last.
 “It was one of those rare moments in time when two narratives of world history that had been meandering along quite separately — the Chinese and the West’s — suddenly came crashing into each other,” writes Michael Schuman.
 “They quickly became entangled, and would never again be unwound.”

 The tangling began in 1517, when half a dozen or so Portuguese ships sailed up the Pearl River to the Southern Inner Chinese city of Guangzhou.
 The imperial government had advance word of their coming from elsewhere in Asia; the Portuguese had already set up colonies in India and conquered part of Malaysia.
 Understandably leery of these uncouth foreigners with a predilection for violence, the Ming emperors first tried to ban them from China outright.
-After that led only to rampant smuggling and piracy, they grudgingly allowed the Portuguese to establish a trading enclave at a place called Macau, south of Guangzhou on the undesirable swampland of the Pearl River Delta.
-There the new arrivals built factories to refine poppy seeds from India into opium, a drug which had been known to the Chinese since at least the Tang dynasty.
-Now, the Portuguese intended to ship it back to Europe, a plan which would succeed very profitably indeed.
+When that led only to rampant smuggling and piracy, they grudgingly allowed the Portuguese to establish a trading enclave at a place called Macau, south of Guangzhou on the undesirable swampland of the Pearl River Delta.

 But if the Ming emperors had thought they could confine the barbarians arriving by sea to Macau and forget about them, they were sadly mistaken.
 Other Europeans soon made their presence known uncomfortably close to China.
 Spain established colonies in the Philippines and on the island of Taiwan, previously home only to a handful of sleepy fishing villages.
 The Protestant Dutch were also sniffing around, and frequently skirmishing with their Catholic arch-enemies the Portuguese and Spanish.

 The Ming emperors couldn’t understand for the life of them why these barbarians were so ready to kill one another over what struck them as minute variations in the details of their intensely peculiar religious faith.
-Nor did they have any sense of what an existential threat these foreigners would eventually pose to the very foundations of Chinese society.
+They had as yet no sense whatsoever of what an existential threat these foreigners would eventually pose to the very foundations of Chinese society.
 That realization still lay well in the future — in fact, it would be vouchsafed another dynasty entirely.
-For now, the Europeans were mostly content to hang around the periphery of China; there were easier pickings elsewhere when it came to establishing full-blown colonies.
+For now, the Europeans were mostly content to hang around the periphery of China; there were easier pickings elsewhere when it came to founding full-blown colonies.

 The Ming emperors were likewise too proud to countenance paying their alleged inferiors tribute in order to keep them from attacking.
 They opted instead for a less demeaning if equally venerable solution.
 Beginning in the middle of the sixteenth century, China embarked on its most lavish wall-building project ever, a line of defense covering the entirety of its northern frontier — a stretch of 5000 miles (8000 kilometers), from the coastline northeast of Beijing all the way to Inner China’s extreme northwestern tip.

-It would be a mistake to picture even this ultimate incarnation of the Great Wall as a single contiguous structure.
+It would be a mistake to picture even this ultimate incarnation of the Great Wall as a single unbroken structure.
 As ever, the builders let the natural landscape do their work for them whenever possible, and varied their construction techniques to suit the terrain and the material affordances they encountered.
 That said, this latest Great Wall surely was imperial China’s most concerted attempt ever to create a truly all-encompassing border defense.
 The generals tried to correct the Achilles heel of earlier frontier walls — the impossibility of garrisoning them with enough soldiers to adequately defend each and every stretch of wall — by employing a sophisticated early-warning system.
 The small parties of advance guards who were spaced along the wall communicated with their peers and with larger regional defense forces via signal fires, cannon salvos, and possibly fireworks.
 Messages could be transmitted up and down the wall’s length and deep into the interior with lightning speed by this method, so that reinforcements could be brought up to any section that was threatened, hopefully before it could be breached.
-The codes that were employed grew quite complex: one signal fire and one cannon salvo meant a section of wall was being attacked by a small group of less than 100 raiders; two fires and two salvos meant less than 1000; etc., etc., up to five fires and five salvos for a full-on invasion force of more than 10,000 barbarians.

-In place of the rather crude tamped-earth constructions of yore, the Ming emperors preferred to build their wall out of stone and brick, with watchtowers that were little fortified castles in themselves all down its length.
-Where it ran close to populated areas, the wall was for the first time designed for aesthetics as well as practical defense; it became an advertisement of the emperors’ real or alleged might, meant to intimidate outsiders to the same degree that it caused the hearts of those lucky enough to be ensconced inside to swell with patriotic pride.
+In place of the rather crude tamped-earth constructions of yore, the Ming emperors preferred to build their wall out of stone and brick whenever possible, with watchtowers that were little fortified castles in themselves perched down its length.
+Where it ran close to populated areas, the wall was for the first time designed for aesthetics as well as practical defense; it became an advertisement of the emperors’ might, meant to intimidate outsiders to the same degree that it caused the hearts of those lucky enough to be ensconced behind it to swell with patriotic pride.
 As the Ming emperors grew to feel ever more threatened, they lavished more and more manpower and money upon the wall that they believed could keep their Middle Kingdom perfect and inviolate in a hostile world.
 Naturally, the section of Great Wall closest to them — the one running just north of Beijing — received the most attention of all, in terms of both aesthetics and practical reinforcement.

 But it availed them nothing in the end.
 It is one of the more piquant ironies of history that the Great Wall, that symbol of redoubtable Chinese endurance in the eyes of all the world today, was in fact one of the most important proximate causes of the downfall of the last dynasty of Han Chinese emperors.
 For the resources which the Ming emperors lavished upon the Great Wall that they believed would protect them came first at the expense of any more proactive policy of engagement with the outside world; then, in time, the sheer expense of building an ever higher and stronger Great Wall quite literally bankrupted their empire.
 The Ming dynasty would fall not despite the Great Wall it built but because of it.